 This compostable packaging, nearly a year in the making, reflects the values and aesthetics of the roasters and team at 1000 Faces Coffee.

-The atmosphere of 1000 Faces Coffee is made up of the unique personalities that and their close relationship to the community and environment.
-The atmosphere of 1000 Faces is created with sustainability, practicality, and beauty in mind.
+The atmosphere of 1000 Faces Coffee is warm and welcoming, reflecting their relationship to the community and the environment.
+Everything is chosen with sustainability, practicality, and beauty in mind.

 Featuring the Ethiopian gelada, or bleeding heart monkey, these notNeutral Lino coffee mugs were a homage to the Year of the Monkey in the Chinese Zodiac and to the origins of coffee.
 These 10 oz. mugs were designed for function and beauty, blending practicality and ergonomics with modern design.